Gumel: Economy

 Gumel acts as the region's primary economic center.
 Sorghum, millet, and peanuts are collected here and trucked to Kano on a secondary highway where they are exported by rail.
+Limestone and diatomaceous earth deposits are exploited locally in scattered areas.
+The town has a farm-training centre and an advanced teacher-training college.
+Gumel lies on a secondary highway linking it to Kano and Hadejia and is a hub for local roads serving northern Jigawa state.